ibbles/LearningUnrealEngine/Niagara emitters.md

 - Sequencer timeline: Controls looping loop count, spawning, etc.
 - Top Tool Bar: Just some buttons.

+The parameter pane list particle-emitter-system-user parameters.
+Can just drag them into the stack.
+Can be shared between multiple emitters.

+The sequencer timeline controls looping, loop count, bursts, random start/stop, spawn rate.

 In the Top Tool Bar:
 - Compile: Compiles the system so that we can see the result in the Preview Panel.
 - Apply: Apply the latest changes to all Systems that use this Emitter.

+The Emitter GUI contains the viewport, the modules, and a timeline.
+On the right, every block is called a module.
+It's a series of instructions that get run at that point in the system.
+`Emitter Spawn`: When the emitter is first created, do this stuff.
+`Emitter Update`: On every tick.
+Green blocks are per-particle instructions.
+Niagara modules are blueprint scripts.
+In scripts, everything works in namespaces.
+Uses default values if the variable doesn't exist.
+Can have dependencies between modules, i.e., `Gravity Force` and `Solve Forces and Velocity`.
+Used to build bigger systems with several modules.
+Various ways to spawn particles.
+Sphere, cylinder, ...
+Orthgraphic projection viewport can be used as a ruler by holding middle mouse button.
+Niagara systems can be created from an emitter by right-clicking the emitter.
+The position of the system can be copy/pasted from another object by right-click on Location.
+We can add new data to the particle system by clickig `+` in `Particle Spawn` and selecting e.g., `Vector 2D`.
+We can see the data for every particle in the `Window` → `Attribute Spreadsheet`.
+Can set spawn position direction by adding a `Particles.position` setting to `Particle Spawn`.
+Can write code directly by setting the value type to `Make new expression`.
+Can add `Sample Texture` to `Particle Update.`
+Set `UV` to be `Particle.UV` to get the per-particle random value.
+Now each new particle "own" a texel in the texture, and in this case each texel is a 3D space coordinate.
+By setting the position of the particle to the sampled texture data we can create shapes.
+Texture sampling can only be done with GPUSim particles.

 ## Emitter spawn